IDG Contributor Network: 5 ways to reduce devops costs | Computing

 2. The departmental or specific application level, where access is governed on an HR or business-unit basis according to roles.

 But how consistently are these policies enforced?
-When you create a virtual local area network (VLAN) to support a set of newly spunup VMs, are you copying over the full set of applicable policies?
+When you create a virtual local area (VLAN) to support a set of newly spunup VMs, are you copying over the full set of applicable policies?
 If not, you’re exposing your enterprise to external rogue elements that can quickly identify network security gaps, breach your defenses, and increase the costs (in this case, indirect) of your environment.

 Summary: Don’t forget opex